roman-milk/roman-milk.github.io/hit.md

+===

- ****** Hit Ch.
-01 ****** byStoryTeller07© There wasn't an elaborate show this time.
+There wasn't an elaborate show this time.
 She handed him the bra through the curtain.
 This seemed to please him and so she too was happy.
 'Was this how it is to be in love,' she thought, then quickly dismissed the stupid notion.

  She let him take her hand as they made their way to another store.
 She felt like a young girl being taken out on a birthday treat.
 It was a unique sensation, leaving her feeling giddy with its implications.